aws/aws-cdk/packages/@aws-cdk/aws-autoscaling/README.md

 of an AutoScalingGroup, do the existing instances get replaced with new instances that have executed the new UserData?
 Or do the "old" instances just keep on running?

-It is recommended to always us an update policy, otherwise the current state of your instances also depends the previous state of your instances, rather than just on your source code.
+It is recommended to always use an update policy, otherwise the current state of your instances also depends the previous state of your instances, rather than just on your source code.
 This degrades the reproducibility of your deployments.